Prince Harry and Meghan Markle Begin Extended Break from Royal Duties

 Now the two want to celebrate Thanksgiving with Meghan’s mother, Doria Ragland, at her Los Angeles home as well as the possibility of Christmas and New Year festivities.

-That means Harry, who has always spent Christmas with the Queen at Sandringham with the exception of 2012 when he was in Afghanistan, will be apart from the rest of the Royal Family who always gather in Scotland for the festivities.
+That means Harry, who has always spent Christmas with the Queen at Sandringham with the exception of 2012 when he was in Afghanistan, will be apart from the rest of the Royal Family who always gather at the Queen’s Norfolk estate for the festivities.

 Harry, 35, embarked on his final Royal outing for the year when he made an appearance at the OnSide Awards at the Royal Albert Hall on Sunday night.
 The Duke heaped praise on climate change activist Greta Thunberg, 16, and urged youngsters to “unlock your potential and realise the difference that you can make.”